Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics: Acknowledgment

 \section{Acknowledgment}

-I am grateful to Jean-Pierre Zablit for an extended series of collaborative discussions over a five year period.
-What began as an attempt to model certain complex optical systems ultimately led to some underpinnings of the theory presented here.
+I am grateful to Jean-Pierre Zablit for collaborative discussions over a five year period beginning in 2006.
+What began as an attempt to model certain nonlinear optical systems ultimately hinted that $Sp(8,\R)$ and $SO(9,\R)$ were somehow fundamental.